aswathyachuzz/Aqua_Safe/README.md

 2. Data Preprocessing:Preprocess the collected data by handling missing values, outliers, and inconsistencies.Perform feature engineering if necessary to derive additional meaningful features.

-3. Model Training: Train the machine learning models using the preprocessed data.
+3. Model Training:Train the machine learning models using the preprocessed data.
 Experiment with different algorithms and hyperparameters to optimize the models' performance.

 4. Model Evaluation and Validation: Evaluate the trained models using appropriate metrics to assess their accuracy and reliability.Employ cross-validation techniques to ensure generalizability.